TorchLean

 4.3.14.
 Where It Fits In The System🔗

 GraphSpec refines TorchLean's semantic model at the architecture boundary.
-In a Python codebase, architecture authoring and execution are often collapsed into the same object.
+In a Python codebase, architecture authoring and execution are often bundled together.
 GraphSpec separates them just enough to make semantics and proofs easier, without abandoning runnable models.

 To inspect the implementation, start with the GraphSpec README, then move to the sequential and DAG cores, then to the model zoo.
-The GraphSpec to TorchLean API gives the lowering path into TorchLean Seq, and the GraphSpec TorchLean wrappers expose runtime model wrappers.
+The GraphSpec to TorchLean API gives the lowering path into TorchLean Seq, and the GraphSpec TorchLean models expose runtime model programs.

 Next: Runtime and Autograd (execution), Graphs and IR (shared op-level graph), Verification (certificates and bounds).